tardate/LittleArduinoProjects/Kinetics/BEAM/Vivian/README.md

 ## Conclusion

 This worked out quite well.
-I was concerned that my super-cheap solar cell was not going to be up to the job
+I was concerned that my super-cheap solar cell was not going to be up to the job but with the QX5252 boost it performs quite well.

 ## Credits and References
 * [FLED-based solar engines](http://solarbotics.net/library/circuits/se_t1_fled.html)